stefanospin7/tmuxPersonalConfig/README.md

 # tmux Personal Config

-*This are some config I like on tmux (terminal app)
+*This are some config I like on tmux

 sudo nano ~/.tmux.conf